 By Viv Wilson in Life at The Hall, Growing Up In a Stately Home | 1 days ago

-By Viv Wilson in Life at The Hall, Blogging | 04th November 2018
+By Viv Wilson in Life at The Hall, Growing Up In a Stately Home | 03rd December 2018

-By Viv Wilson in Life at The Hall, Blogging | 28th October 2018
+By Viv Wilson in Life at The Hall, Growing Up In a Stately Home | 25th November 2018

 CALENDAR GIRLS AND FRONT COVERS: During our time at the Hall people would occasionally hire the house for a day’s filming or whatever.
 During the summer of 1973 a photographer from London hired the place for a day and he brought two models with him, one English and one German, and they were taking photos for a glamour calendar.
 We were told to keep right out of the way as they were taking photos in the gardens as well as the house.
 Naturally we wanted to see everything that was going on and my younger brother Gavin especially was very keen to watch – so much so that he found a pair of binoculars to follow all the proceedings!
 We managed to find all sorts of hiding places eventually settling in our attic room to keep tabs on everything.
 From the attic we could access the roof which was flat in places and meant that we could view all the grounds at the front of the house and the back.
 We often came up here to run around and explore and in the summer it was a great place to sun-bathe in private - not sure if our parents were aware that we did this!